 How much time do you spend on the site?
 What are your overall thoughts on the website?

-In addition to MHV, do you use any other online pharmacies?
+In addition to My HealtheVet, do you use any other online pharmacies?

 [If yes] which?

-What are your feelings toward that pharmacy as opposed to MHV?
+How does your experience using that pharmacy compare to using My HealtheVet?

 [Regarding Details Pages:] When looking at a prescription, what do you think these terms mean?
 Again, I am not testing your knowledge, we just want to make sure we use the same language that our users use.
+Recommended language for verifying comprehension & shared terminology: I’m going to ask you to explain to me in your own words some of the common phrases you might see on a prescription label.
+We are not testing your knowledge - we just want to make sure we are the same phrases that you might use.

+How would you describe:

 Dispensed Date